 Without warning, you may find yourself facing a debilitating medical condition from either injury or illness that changes your life.
 The financial and emotional fallout following such an event can prove financially and emotionally burdensome, with few answers appearing obvious.
 Our firm, The Law Offices of Russell J. Goldsmith, and its founder, Attorney Russell J. Goldsmith, has been committed to helping New England’s Disabled with the advice and assistance they need with their Social Security and Personal Injury cases for more than 26 years.
-Our team is dedicated to giving each client the personal attention that she or he needs.Pursuing SSDI Benefits
+Our team, located in offices in ME, MA and NH, is dedicated to giving each client the personal attention that she or he needs.Pursuing SSDI Benefits

 Social Security Disability Insurance (SSDI) is a government program created to provide monetary support to individuals who find themselves unable to work due to a severe and long-term medical condition.
 Most people have paid into the Social Security Disability Insurance system through their payroll tax deductions, which include deduction amounts for Social Security and Medicare by way of FICA contributions.